jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) For the purpose of this clause, any authorised officer of the Ministry of Justice may from time to time supply to the Commissioner any fines defaulter information held by that Ministry.
 (4) If, in relation to any fines defaulter, information is supplied by any authorised officer of the Ministry of Justice to the Commissioner, the Commissioner may compare that information with any information held by the Commissioner that relates to the fines defaulter.
 (5) If the Commissioner has information relating to the fines defaulter, the Commissioner may supply to an authorised officer of the Ministry of Justice all or any of the following information that is held by the Commissioner in relation to the fines defaulter:
+  (a) the last known contact details of the fines defaulter, including postal and email addresses, telephone number, and any other information that may be used to contact the fines defaulter; and
+  (b)
-  (a) the last known address of the fines defaulter; and (b) the last known telephone number of the fines defaulter; and (c) the name of the last known employer of the fines defaulter; and (d) the address of the last known employer of the fines defaulter; and (e) the telephone number of the last known employer of the fines defaulter.
+  (c) the name of the last known employer of the fines defaulter; and (d) the address of the last known employer of the fines defaulter; and (e) the telephone number of the last known employer of the fines defaulter.